captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 She said,
 ---
-"Little girls don't take what isn't theirs."
+“Little girls don’t take what isn’t theirs.”
 ---
 And you know what?
 ---